Helen Elizabeth Morgan

-Helen Elizabeth Morgan (born 29 September 1952) is a British actress, model, tv Host and beauty queen who won the 1974 Miss Wales, Miss United Kingdom and Miss World pageants.
-Morgan became the first winner to resign, and the second (after Marjorie Wallace) not to finish her reign as Miss World.
+Helen Elizabeth Morgan (born 29 September 1952) is a British actress, model, TV hostess, and beauty pageant contestant who won the 1974 Miss Wales, Miss United Kingdom and Miss World pageants.
+Morgan became the first winner to resign, and the second (after Marjorie Wallace) to not complete her one-year reign as Miss World.

 Biography

 Born in Walsall, Staffordshire, England she worked in a bank.
 Entering modelling competitions on a part-time basis, she won the Miss Wales (representing Barry in the competition for that title) and Miss United Kingdom titles in 1974.

 Miss Universe 1974

 Morgan represented Wales in the Miss Universe 1974 pageant, where she finished as first runner up.

 Miss World 1974

 Winning Miss United Kingdom earned Morgan the right to represent the United Kingdom in Miss World.
 She had originally been reluctant to enter the Miss Wales competition, and was eventually paid £30 as a last-minute stand-in when another competitor dropped out.
 Morgan became the second Welsh woman and the fourth UK representative to win the competition in 1974.

 However, she was forced to resign only four days after winning the pageant, upon the media creating extremely negative and lurid headlines as she was an unwed mother with an 18-month-old son.
 This had never been hidden from the time she was crowned Miss Wales, but the lurid headlines in the hours immediately following her win at Miss World, particularly interviews given by the wife of the child's father, created extreme pressure on Morgan and the Miss World organization.
 Although this did not violate any of the competition rules (which stipulated only that entrants must be unmarried), pressure was placed on her by the Miss World Organisation that she should resign to save them from further potential embarrassment.

 The first runner-up, Anneline Kriel of South Africa, succeeded her.
 Morgan became the first winner to resign, and the second Miss World titleholder not to finish her reign.
 The first case was that of Miss World 1973, Marjorie Wallace, who, according to pageant officials, was stripped of the crown for "failing to fulfill the basic requirements of the job" a few months into her reign.